Entrax643/Entrax643.github.io/10_Magikarp.md

 # Magikarp
 This tab contains the settings related to FSH Scrips farm.

 ## Reset Hour
 Set when you want to reset the fish's fear.
 Make sure to not have an unspoiled right after.

 ## Cordial Type
 Set what type of cordial you want to use.
 Auto will can use all cordial depending on what you have and how many GP are missing.

-## Patience
+## Patience / GP
-Set wich Patience you want to use.
+Set wich Patience you want to use and the minimum amount of GP you want to have before using it.
 It'll not use patience on every fish but only when the fish need it.

-## GP Patience
-Set the minimum amount of GP to use Patience.

 ## Bait to Buy
-Set the minimum amount of bait Mew should have to fish.
+Set the minimum amount of Bream Lure Mew should have to fish for Daio Squid.

+## Fish Selection
+Select wich fish Magikarp should go to.
+"Auto" will select a fish based on your level :
+ * 60-64 : Velodyna Grass Carp
+ * 64-66 : Yanxian Koi
+ * 66-67 : Tao Bitterling
+ * 67-70+ : Daio Squid

+## Release Useless Fish
+If Enable, it'll release all useless fish and should only keep the one you're looking for.

 ## Use Desynth
 If Enable, it'll sell all desynth fish.

 ## Sell Useless Fish
 If Enable, it'll sell all useless fish.

-## Release Useless Fish
-If Enable, it'll release all useless fish and should only keep the one you're looking for.

-## Moogle Spirit Farm
-If Enable, it'll fish Moogle Spirit instead of Perch (Giant Crane Fly required).

-## Vampiric Tapestry Farm
-If Enable, it'll fish Vampiric Tapestry instead of Perch (Giant Crane Fly required).

 ## Enable Magikarp
 Enable/Disable the use of Magikarp mode.

 ## Reset Magikarp
 Use this button to reset the Magikarp tab's settings.